 WordPress’s new Performance Lab plugin has indeed been released to the public.
 It is intended to speed up WordPress sites.
 Before integrating a new feature into core WordPress, publishers may try it out using this plugins and provide their comments.

 The purpose of the Performance Lab plugins is to aid publishers in identifying and fixing the performance problems that are slowing down their websites.
-Modules are develop for features such that users may pick and select which ones to interact with.
+Modules are developed for features such that users may pick and select which ones to interact with.